gitlabhq/gitlabhq/doc/release/master.md

 # How to push GitLab CE master branch to all remotes.

-Distribution to other repo's is done by Dmitriy if there is no rush.
+Distribution to other repo's is done by the lead developer if there is no rush.
+This happens a few times per workday on average.
 If a GitLab B.V. person wants to do it here are the instructions.

 ## Add this to `.bashrc`